verdaccio/website/docs/linking.md

     publish: $authenticated
 ```

 Remove all `proxy` fields within each section of `packages`.
-The registry will became full offline.
+The registry will become full offline.